Desi Arnaz Jr.: Personal life

 Arnaz has a daughter, Julia Arnaz, from a relationship with model Susan Callahan-Howe in 1968 when they were both 15 years old; Julia's relationship to Desi Jr. was proven by a paternity test in 1991.

 Arnaz dated actress Patty Duke when he was 17 and she was 23.
 He accompanied Duke to the 1970 Emmy Awards ceremony where she won the Emmy for Outstanding Single Performance.
-The relationship became tabloid news and his mother did not approve of them together, and Duke became pregnant.
+His mother did not approve of the relationship as it became tabloid news and Duke became pregnant.
 After they broke up, writer and music producer Michael Tell offered to marry Duke as a way out of the scandal.
-Their marriage lasted only 13 days, and when Duke would later tell her son, Sean Astin, that Arnaz was his biological father, Arnaz and Astin developed a close relationship, although genetic tests later revealed that Tell was his father.
-Astin said, "I can call any of them on the phone any time I want to ...
-John, Desi, Mike or Papa Mike ... my four dads."
-(Michael Pearce, Duke's husband after John Astin, was his step-father.)
+Their marriage lasted 13 days, and Duke later told her son, Sean Astin, that Arnaz was his biological father.
+Arnaz and Astin developed a close relationship, although genetic tests later revealed that Tell was his biological father.
+Astin responded to press inquires, "I can call any of them on the phone any time I want to ...
+John, Desi, Mike, or Papa Mike ... my four dads."

+(Sean Astin's stepfather was Michael Pearce, Patty Duke's husband after John Astin.)

 Arnaz was subsequently involved with entertainer Liza Minnelli, another relationship of which his mother disapproved; Ball thought that the singer-actress was too old for her son and, because of Minnelli's perceived reckless lifestyle, not a good influence upon him.
-Arnaz accompanied Minnelli to the Academy Awards ceremony in March 1973 when she won the Academy Award for Best Actress.
+In May 1972, Arnaz announced his engagement to Minnelli.
+He accompanied her to the Academy Awards ceremony in March 1973 when she won the Academy Award for Best Actress.
+While in London, Minnelli ended their engagement, to be with comedian Peter Sellers in May 1973.

 Arnaz married actress Linda Purl in 1979.
 On January 3, 1980, Purl filed for divorce, which was finalized later that year.
 On October 8, 1987, Arnaz married Amy Laura Bargiel.
 The couple lived in Boulder City, Nevada, with their daughter, Haley.
 In 1997, Arnaz purchased the Boulder Theatre in town and restored it, when it had been on the brink of ruin.
 After its conversion to a theatre, the cinema became the home of the Boulder City Ballet Company.

-Desi's wife Amy died of cancer in 2015, at the age of 63.
+Desi's wife, Amy, died of cancer in 2015, at age 63.
 Both Desi and Amy were followers of Vernon Howard and attended meetings of Howard's New Life Foundation in Boulder City.
 They also followed and have supported the spiritual writer Guy Finley (also one of Vernon Howard's students) and his Life of Learning Center for Spiritual Discovery.

-Arnaz's granddaughter (daughter of Julia) Desiree S. Anzalone, a photographer, died from breast cancer on September 27, 2020, at the age of 31.
-She was first diagnosed with cancer when she was 25.
+Arnaz's granddaughter, Desiree S. Anzalone (daughter of Julia), a photographer, died from breast cancer on September 27, 2020, at age 31, six years after it was first diagnosed.
+Arnaz is still a resident of Boulder City, Nevada.